 Great Northwest Railroad: This Watco property (since 2004) operates 77 miles of the former Camas Prairie Railroad between Lewiston, Idaho and Riparia, Washington.
 Its current moves a varied range of freight traffic.

 Idaho, Northern & Pacific Railroad: This short line is owned by the Rio Grande Pacific Corporation and began service on November 15, 1993.
 It operates two, disconnected branches of Union Pacific heritage totaling 121 miles.
 For information regarding employment please visit the railroad's web page at Rio Grande Pacific.

-Montana Rail Link: This large, Class II regional has been in service since 1987 when it acquired a large segment of the former Northern Pacific main line between Montana and Washington.
-In all, MRL owns more than 900 miles and moves more than 410,000 carloads annually.
-Please visit the company's website for potential job opportunities.
+Montana Rail Link (Closing, 2022): This large, Class II regional operated from 1987-2022 when it acquired a large segment of the former Northern Pacific main line between Montana and Washington, leased by then-Burlington Northern.

 Palouse River & Coulee City Railroad: The PR&CC is a Watco property that operates 202 miles of disconnected lines in southeastern Washington, western Idaho, and northeastern Oregon.
 All of the lines were acquired from Union Pacific.